List of Monster High characters: Toralei Stripe

 According to Spectra's investigations, Toralei was an abandoned kitten that subsequently learned to steal and be crafty in order to survive.
-She was eventually caught and wound up in juvenile detention where she met her twin cat sisters and new gang members Purrsephone and Meowlody.
-Upon their admission to Monster High, Toralei makes it her goal to rule the school.
+She was eventually caught and wound up in juvenile detention where she met her twin cat sisters/new gang members Purrsephone and Meowlody.
+Upon their admission to Monster High, Toralei made it her goal to rule the school.
 She has a pet saber-tooth tiger cub named Sweet Fang.

-In the 2022 reboot, she is from England (UK).
+In the 2022 reboot, Toralei is from England.
 She still takes the antagonistic role, wanting Clawdeen to leave Monster High due to her human blood.
-Toralei is also manipulative, as she blackmailed Draculaura and Lagoona to do what she says, or else she would expose their biggest secrets to the whole school.
+She is also manipulative, as she blackmailed Draculaura and Lagoona to do what she says, or else she would expose their biggest secrets to the whole school.
+Her mother Catarina Stripe became the leader of the werebeasts after trapping Selena Wolf, the former wereleader, in Beheme; she constantly ignores her daughter by favoring her work over her.
+Toralei defies her mom because of her actions; she helps her classmates free Selena from Beheme, and eventually becomes their ally.
+The live-action sequel introduces her as having returned from studying a year abroad in Scaris.

 Treesa Thornwillow

-Treesa Thornwillow is a plant monster and the sister of Thorna Thornwillow.
+Treesa Thornwillow (voiced by Caitlin Prennace) is a plant monster and the sister of Thorna Thornwillow.
+She first appeared in the web series Monster High: Adventures of the Ghoul Squad.

 Twyla Boogeyman

-Twyla Boogeyman (voiced by Jonquil Goode) is the daughter of the Boogey Man.
+Twyla Boogeyman (voiced by Jonquil Goode in most appearances, Kayla Cromer in the 2022 TV series) is the daughter of the Boogey Man.
 She has purple skin, violet eyes and mint green hair with purple highlights.
 She is very shy and likes to sleep and hide under people's beds.
 She likes dark blue and deep purple colors.
 She debuted in the 2013 film special, 13 Wishes.
 She was among the 13 Wishes dolls that won the TimeToPlayMag.com People's Play Award for Fashion Dolls / America's Wishlist in 2013.
 The doll line to accompany the 2013 film special, "13 Wishes" were also nominated for Toy Industry Association's Girl Toy of the Year in 2014.

+In the 2022 reboot, Twyla is autistic, so she is sensitive to loud sounds.
+She loves to read history books, and often does so in the school's library, which is her safe place, and she is overcoming her fears of having to grow up.
+Her powers allow her to enter other people's dreams and manipulate shadows.
+She is also Manny Taur's love interest.